I’m in My Soft Girl Era. Here Are 5 Ways I Achieve The Look & Lifestyle

 During the spring and summer seasons, I enjoy princesscore or cottagecore fashion trends.
 This includes beautiful dresses that are flowy and puffy with details like bows and lace.
 Meanwhile, during the fall and winter seasons, I shoot for the plaza princess or preppy look since these months are cooler.
 The plaza princess style is inspired by a grown-up Eloise, the protagonist of the 1950s children's books, which could include tweed sets, tights, and layered pieces such as blazers, faux fur-trimmed cardigans, and pleated skirts.

-My favorite colors are pink and white.
-These two colors together give a soft, elegant touch to anyone.
-I prefer pastels over neon colors because they’re easier to pair with other items and suit my look.
+My favourite colours are pink and white.
+These two colours together give a soft, elegant touch to anyone.
+I prefer pastels over neon colours because they’re easier to pair with other items and suit my look.
 However, I also love wearing black because it makes any outfit look chic and elegant.

 Get the accessories right.